 After approximately 5 hours of work, here Norbert is!
 I really love him.
 Now I get to choose another beast to draw!
 If anyone has any suggestions drop you choice in the comments.

 Now, as Norbert isn’t my original creation he won’t be for sale.
 I do have many other animals, flowers and landscapes available to purchase in my etsy store.
 Here’s a link to one if my small dragon sketches!
 Dragon Art Print

 If you would like to keep up to date with all my art sketches and paintings please check out my Facebook or Instagram accounts.

 My current art journal is less than 100gsm and is not suitable for anything other than sketching.
-Below is a picture of an Orca that I drew in my journal.
+Below is a picture of an Orca I sketched sometime ago.
 If you try to use other medias (paint or watercolour) on this type of paper it will wrinkle and curl.
 It damages the paper and if you do that, there’s no saving it.

 Mixed Media Paper 250 gsm +

 The below sketch is a graphite on 250gsm mixed media paper.
 This paper is meant to handle Acrylic paint well, water colour however, is a bit of a stretch.
 I love it to print my art work on to this paper because it has a bit of texture just like a canvas and it gives the print a really good quality look and feel.

 A cold press paper is rough, it has what is called ‘tooth’.
 It is ideal if you like that bumpy, textured feel and look to your painting.
 I personally don’t like to draw on this type of paper.
 I love to paint on it!
 I use a 300gsm cold press cotton paper with my acrylics.
 You get a matte finish with the textured finish of a canvas.
 The cotton paper is actually made for water colour paint because it can handle the wet application without creasing and folding.
 I use watercolours and acrylic and it performs beautifully.